yuri-galin/route_map/README.md

 - "index"/"is_active"/"route"/"station" field changed
 - an active stop on an active route has been deleted

-When that happens, the signal send relevant information to the websocket, and map gets updated in all open tabs.
+When that happens, the signal sends relevant information to the websocket, and map gets updated in all open tabs.